 Jens and his husband are a German couple who had their daughter and son in two different surrogacy journeys in the USA.
 The couple are among the first gay German couples to have had children from surrogacy, and were featured in a documentary by ARD, Germany’s public broadcasting corporation.
 Jens is also the founder and Chairman of VFLLD, an association in Germany to support legalization of surrogacy through education, events and family support.
-Furthermore, he talks about the day to day challenges of same sex families with surrogacy kids in his private blog www.greta-henri.family.
+Furthermore, he talks about the day to day challenges of same sex families with surrogacy kids in his private blog www.greta-henri.family and his YouTube Channel.

 Molly O’Brien, Esq.

 Molly O’Brien has worked in the field of Assisted Reproduction since 2005.
-In that time, she worked for an Egg Donation Agency and a Surrogacy Agency where she became familiar with all aspects of In-Vitro Fertilization and Egg Donation, including the financial aspects of surrogacy.
-Since becoming an attorney in 2011, she has gained extensive experience in drafting and negotiating Surrogacy Contracts, Egg Donation and Sperm Donation Contracts, and Embryo Donation Contracts on behalf of her clients throughout the world.
-Ms. O’Brien has also appeared before many local Judges to help both domestic and international couples finalize their parental rights, and has extensive experience in obtaining all documents necessary for her couples to return to their home country.
-As a member of the American Society of Reproductive Medicine (ASRM), she serves on the Executive Board of the Legal Professional Group section of ASRM as the Secretary.
-Additionally, Ms. O’Brien is a member of the ABA A.R.T. committee and SEEDS.
+Previously, she worked for an Egg Donation Agency and a Surrogacy Agency where she became familiar with all aspects of assisted reproduction.
+Since becoming an attorney in 2011, she has gained extensive experience in drafting and negotiating Surrogacy, Egg Donation and Sperm and Embryo Donation Contracts.
+Ms. O’Brien has also appeared before many local Judges to help parents finalize their parental rights, and has extensive experience in obtaining all documents necessary for her clients to return to their home country.
+Molly O’Brien graduated Magna Cum Laude from Whittier Law School and authored a Whittier Law Review titled: An Intersection of Ethics and the Law: The Frozen Embryo Dilemma and the Chilling Choice Between Life and Death.
+Ms. O’Brien serves on the Executive Board of the Legal Professional Group section of ASRM as the Vice Chair.
+Additionally, Ms. O’Brien is a member of the ABA A.R.T. committee and SEEDs.